pbechtold/SurveyDataGraphs/README.md

 cd Customizing/global/plugins/Services/COPage/PageComponent/SurveyDataGraphs
 composer install --no-dev
 ```
-For development use '--no-dev' command
+For development, omit the --no-dev command.
 This step must also be done after an update.

 Install, activate the plugin in the ILIAS Plugin Administration.